cristianpjensen/drl-optimistic-exploration/README.md

-# Foundations of Reinforcement Learning Project
+# Optimistic Approximate Posterior Sampling for Exploration in Distributional Reinforcement Learning

 `gymnasium` supports and tests only up to python 3.11, so setup the conda environment with:
 ```